wangjun-microsoft/Cognitive-Documentation/Content/en-us/Emotion/QuickStarts/PHP.md

 -->

 # Emotion API PHP Quick Start
-This article provides information and code samples to help you quickly get started using PHP and the Emotion API [Emotion Recognize method](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa) to recognize the emotions expressed by one or more people in an image.
+This article provides information and code samples to help you quickly get started using PHP and the [Emotion API Recognize method](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa) to recognize the emotions expressed by one or more people in an image.

 ## Prerequisite
 * Get your free Subscription Key [here](https://www.microsoft.com/cognitive-services/en-us/sign-up)